Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Method

 \section{Method}

-We propose \textbf{\textsc{PUBG}}, a novel unlearning method with \textbf{P}ost-\textbf{U}nlearning \textbf{B}ehaviour \textbf{G}uidance, that not only suppress the generating information in forget set but also guides its behavior toward a desired alternative output distribution (i.e., describing the visual observation) using an auxiliary loss.
+We propose \textbf{\textsc{PUBG}}, a novel unlearning method with \textbf{P}ost-\textbf{U}nlearning \textbf{B}ehavior \textbf{G}uidance, that not only suppresses the generation of information in the forget set but also guides the model's behavior toward a desired alternative output distribution (i.e., describing the visual observation) using an auxiliary loss.

-\paragraph{Behavior Guidance Loss.} We introduce a new loss function to steer the model distribution $p_{\theta}(o \mid I_{e_i}, q)$ when queried about a forget target.
-If we have a reference distribution $p_{\theta^*}(o \mid I_{e_i}, q)$ representing the desired behavior, we can use the KL divergence to guide the original model distribution closer to this reference:
+\paragraph{Behavior Guidance Loss.} We introduce a new loss function to steer the model distribution $p_{\theta}(o \mid I_{e_i}, q)$ when the model is queried about a forget target.
+Given a reference distribution $p_{\theta^*}(o \mid I_{e_i}, q)$ representing the desired behavior, we can use the KL divergence to guide the model distribution $p_{\theta}$ closer to this reference:

 {

 }